This is Post 30 in the ‘Meditation Guidance’ series. Summaries of the other articles in this series can be found by clicking here.

 There are two dimensions to the process of returning to a higher degree of Presence once we have fallen into identification with psychological parts.
 The first is to rest as Consciousness, and second is to connect self-empathetically with the parts, noticing their perceptual components.
 It is especially transformative to recognise the volitional component of the part – their purpose and task within our internal system, and the needs that they attempting to meet for us.

 If we are guided in our practice of meditation by the notion of resting as Consciousness, we have a very powerful way of building Presence relatively quickly, especially if we are simultaneously using the four brahmavihāras as our framework for meditative enquiry.
 This practice on its own may be enough for some people, but for most of us the ability to inwardly explore, and relate self-empathetically to psychological parts, is an enormous help – especially if we have emotional healing to do, and need to stay in Presence in the midst of the complex relationship dynamics and the emotional challenges of modern life.

 If our emotional Shadow parts are to be healed, and if we are to become whole and energetically coherent, our ‘Protector’ parts may need to be related to, so that they can relax and recognise that they are no longer needed, and our ‘Exile’ parts may need to be held in the unconditional love that only Consciousness can provide – so that they can self-release and integrate.

 Inner and Outer Transformation

-In my view, and in my experience, the practice of meditation, the practice of ‘working with psychological parts, and the practice of conscious communication, go hand in hand.
-As we learn to rest as Consciousness and start to embody the energies of mettā in the Emotional Body, we create the internal climate of acceptance, spaciousness, and disidentification, which supports both the internal psychological healing processes, and the outer relationship and community building processes, that need to happen in our lives.
+In my view, and in my experience, the practice of meditation, the practice of ‘working with psychological parts’, and the practice of conscious communication, go hand in hand.
+As we learn to rest as Consciousness and start to embody the energies of mettā in the Emotional Body, we create the internal climate of acceptance, spaciousness, and dis-identification, which supports both the internal psychological healing processes, and the outer processes of relationship and community building, that need to happen in our lives.